 September 15th, Saturday Mid-morning

-Today Oneness-Home vegetarian restaurant plays host to some of Australia's best athletes – Nick de Castella (2:15 marathoner), Gerard Barrett (2:11 marathoner), his wife Shane Barrett (2:45 marathoner), Derek Froude (2:11 marathoner, actually from New Zealand and ranked 2nd only to Rod Dixon), Sue Cook (previous world record holder in race walking), her husband Bruce Cook (top ranked walker) and Len Henderson (2:19 marathoner, better known as associate editor and writer for Australian Runner).
+Today, Oneness-Home vegetarian restaurant plays host to some of Australia’s best athletes — Nick de Castella (2:15 marathoner), Gerard Barrett (2:11 marathoner), his wife Shane Barrett (2:45 marathoner), Derek Froude (2:11 marathoner, from New Zealand — ranked 2nd only to Rod Dixon), Sue Cook (previous world record holder in race walking), her husband Bruce Cook (top-ranked walker) and Len Henderson (2:19 marathoner, better known as associate editor and writer for Australian Runner magazine).

-The runners are obviously enjoying themselves as they talk about their favourite subject – running.
+The runners are obviously enjoying themselves as they talk about their favourite subject — running.
 And Sri Chinmoy delights in the stories they tell.
-Sri Chinmoy's students too are eager to know more about the training methods and experiences of these top athletes, and so as private conversation moves to open discussion, the brunch becomes lunch.
+Sri Chinmoy’s students too are eager to know more about the training methods and experiences of these top athletes.
+And so, as the private conversation moves to open discussion, the brunch becomes lunch.
 Questions are directed to each of the guests and their answers provide a most interesting insight into the world at the top.

 — End —